Our Guide to Email Marketing Mastery: Analysing your Email Marketing Campaign

 Maintaining a healthy recipient list

-A major part of analysis is always ensuring that your database is of the best possible quality.
-There are a number of measures that you can take to build a healthy database – check our section on building recipients.
-If you are looking to reinvigorate a stale old database, why not send out an opt-in email for your new, ultra special newsletter?
+A major part of email marketing campaign analysis is ensuring that your database is of the best possible quality.
+There are several measures that you can take to build a healthy, engaged subscriber list.